Familiarize yourself with the elements of your roof and the language of roofing.

 Specify the warranty on the shingles.
 Using shingles with a 30-year warranty

-rather than a 20-year warranty might cost you a little extra but might
+rather than a 20-year warranty might cost a little extra but spare you,

-spare you or the next owner from facing the cost of labor and materials
+or your houses next owner, the cost of labor and materials for roof work

-Indicate which, if any, flashings are to be replaced, which are simply
+Indicate which, if any, flashings are to be replaced, which are to be reused,

-to be reused, and what materials are to be used.
-Unless the contract says
+and what materials are to be used.
+Unless specified in the contract, a

-you leave them.
-Aluminum flashings, on the other hand, are often replaced
+flashings, on the other hand, are often replaced because they are frailer

-they will be reusable in the future.
-You'll also want to specify what width
+likely that they will be reusable in the future.
+Also specify the width

-of flashing is to be used to ensure it will protect the slope and angle
+of flashing, to ensure it will protect the slope and angle covered.

 Indicate in the contract that membrane will be installed at the edges of